Deci-AI/super-gradients/src/super_gradients/common/registry/README.md

 SuperGradients works with torchmetrics.Metric .
 To write your own metric you need to implement update() and compute() methods.

-In order to work on DDP you also need to define states, which are basically attributes that you want to share between your nodes, using add_state().
-An example of state would be the number of correct predictions.
+In order to work on DDP you also need to define states using add_state().
+States are attributes to be reduced, and broadcasted among the different ranks in compute() when training in distributed setting.
+An example of state would be the number of correct predictions, which will be summed across the different processes, broadcasted to all of them before computing the metric value.
 You can see an example below.

 *Feel free to check [torchmetrics documentation](https://torchmetrics.readthedocs.io/en/stable/references/metric.html) for more information on how to implement your own metric.*